h4gen/postgres-search-replica/README.md

 ## Key Features

+- **Unified Configuration**: A single, declarative `config.py` using Pydantic for validation.
+No more split between settings and table schemas.
 - **Fault-Tolerant Reconciler**: Centralized state management that catches and reports errors per-target, preventing cascading failures.
 - **Transactional Control Plane**: Distributed locking and settings isolation for reliable multi-node operations.
 - **Production-Grade Teardown**: Robust logical replication cleanup with worker termination and retry logic to prevent zombie slots.